captionpoint/CaptionPoint-Server/public/will.md

 Loss is met and wept for and understood and survived here.
 ---
 ## HENRY:
-And not the first time but every time.
+And not the first time, but every time.
 ---
 ## HENRY:
-We play love’s first look and life’s last here every day.
+We play love’s first look and life’s last—here—every day.
 ---
 ## HENRY:
-And you will see yourself in it, or your fear, or your future before the play’s end.
+And you will see yourself in it, or your fear, or your future, before the play’s end.
 ---
 ## HENRY:
-And you will test your heart against trouble and joy,
+And you will test your heart against trouble and joy.
 ---
 ## HENRY:
-and every time you’ll feel a flicker or a fountain of feeling that reminds you that,
+And every time, you’ll feel a flicker or a fountain of feeling that reminds you
 ---
 ## HENRY:
-yes, you are yet living.
+that, yes, you are yet living.
 ---
 ## HENRY:
 And that is more than God gives you in his ample silence.